adeeb897/autonomous-agent/docs/ethical_checks.md

 ### Validation
 The `validate` method combines guideline compliance and safety checks to validate the content.

+### Integration with Knowledge Ingestion
+The ethical checks are integrated into the knowledge ingestion process to ensure that the content being ingested is safe, unbiased, and ethically compliant.
+This integration involves validating the content for toxicity, bias, and misinformation before it is added to the knowledge base.

 ## Usage
 ```python
 from agent.ethical_checks import EthicalChecks